Causes and risk factors of pancreatic cancer

 Most people with pancreatic cancer have no history of pancreatic cancer in their family.
 But about 1 in 10 pancreatic cancers (10%) may be linked to faulty genes that run in families.
 You may be at higher risk if you have any of these factors:

-- You have two or more first-degree relatives that have pancreatic cancer.
-First-degree relatives are your parents, brothers, sisters and children.
+- Two or more of your first-degree relatives have pancreatic cancer.
+First-degree relatives are your parents, siblings and children.

 - Some family members have the breast cancer gene BRCA2.

-- You have a condition called Peutz-Jeghers syndrome (PJS).
+- You have Peutz-Jeghers syndrome (PJS).
 This causes multiple growths (polyps) in the stomach and bowel.
-It also causes dark spots on the skin on the face and hands.
+It also causes dark spots on the face and hands.

 Medical conditions